MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-rollback.md

 # Rollback to previous version

-In terms of CDH installation and administration, Microsoft R Server 9.1.0 release is strutured differently from previous releases.
+In terms of CDH installation and administration, Microsoft R Server 9.1.0 release is structured differently from previous releases.
 The 9.1.0 release leverages the CDH rollback feature to downgrade to the previous version.
-You can use the following instructions to roll back to a distribution of Microsoft R Server 9.0.1 or 8.0.5
+You can use the following instructions to roll back to an earlier distribution of Microsoft R Server 9.0.1 or 8.0.5